About Us

 How do I apply?

 Applications are made through the Department of Education website.
-Recruitment begins in October and continues until all places are filled.
+Recruitment generally begins in the Autumn term and continues until all places are filled.
 If you need any help regarding your application, don’t hesitate to get in touch with us.

 Department of Education